sauravsehgal24/erwa/README.md

 - you should be re-directed to admin dashboard page

 ### configure and run  erwa/erwaapi ###
+- install all the python dependencies: navigate to erwa/erwaapi and run the following command: pip install -r requirements.txt
+- this will install all the required dependencies to run the project
+- if you adding new dependencies then make sure to run the following command after you install your dependencies inroder to update the requirements.txt: pip freeze > requirements.txt
 - backend has 2 projects: ocrlib and erwaapi
 - ocrlib is a standalone python project in which you can add your ocr related code and run it locally without running the django server
 - erwapi is django server